Exact Higher-order Bulk-boundary Correspondence of Corner-localized States: IV. Well-defined corner charge index in gapless TCI at half-filling

-Another way of interpreting this half charge is to consider this $C^4$-symmetric TCI model as a quadrupole insulator in a zero flux limit, as shown in Fig. \ref{fig.2.}(b).
+Another way of interpreting this half charge is to consider this $C^4$-symmetric TCI model as a quadrupole insulator in a zero flux limit.
+A phase flux of $\theta$ can be achieved by complex tight-binding parameters $[t,\lambda]\rightarrow [t,\lambda]\times e^{+i\theta/4}$($\times e^{-i\theta/4}$) for hopping along(against) the direction of arrows illustrated in Fig. \ref{fig.6.}(b).
 Any finite phase flux upon a cyclic hopping opens a complete bandgap between the second and the third band, while maintaining the chiral symmetry \cite{HOTI_exp_5th}.
-In this setting, the $C^4$-rotation eigenvalues of the second band are different at $\bold{M}$, $+i$, and at $\bold{\Gamma}$, $-i$.
+In this setting, the $C^4$-rotation eigenvalue of the second band at $\bold{M}$, $+i$, is different from that at $\bold{\Gamma}$, $-i$, as shown in Fig. \ref{fig.6.}(c).
 While we cannot apply Eq. (\ref{eq3}) no longer as the time-reversal symmetry is broken due to the finite flux, the quadrupole moment $q_{xy}$ can be evaluated as